-Imagine, for instance, a user of a task list management service wishing to integrate supplementary weather information into their task list entries, extending beyond the core functionality supported by the service.
+Imagine a user of a task list management service wishing to integrate weather information into their task list entries, extending beyond the core functionality supported by the service.
 Or similarly, an external service requesting additional information or attributes from a weather service, exceeding the traditional API's capabilities.
-In both scenarios, the target service must determine whether to accommodate such enhanced capabilities, establish the conditions under which they will be supported, and undertake the necessary steps to implement these custom features or experiences.
-For some these requests, these steps may occur almost instantaneously as a bespoke request, whereas others may require more time and effort to provide.
+In both scenarios, the target service must determine whether to accommodate such enhanced capabilities, establish the conditions under which they will be supported, and undertake steps to implement these custom features or experiences.
+Some requests may be provided almost instantaneously as a bespoke request, whereas others may require more time and effort.

-\subsubsection{GenAI-native software upgrades}
+\subsubsection{GenAI-native Software Upgrades}

 Microservice software upgrades could also be transformed into a fully GenAI-native process, encompassing both the initiation and execution phases.
 Instead of relying on traditional human-centric performance evaluation and optimization loops, a GenAI-native service could autonomously monitor its interactions with other services to identify suboptimal usage of its functionalities or interfaces.
 In response, DevOps agents within the service may independently decide to develop a new service endpoint with improved core capabilities.
 After rigorous testing and integration, this enhanced functionality could then be deployed and proactively communicated to other services, allowing dependent GenAI-native services to seamlessly incorporate the new features into their core logic, either autonomously or with human oversight.
 This approach would facilitate more proactive and seamless upgrades, thereby improving overall system efficiency and adaptability.